matomo-org/developer-documentation/docs/how-piwik-works.md

 ## Data model, processing and storage

-Piwik lets you collect analytics data to retreive it later in "reports".
+Piwik lets you collect analytics data to retrieve it later as reports.
 Lets see what happens between these parts and how Piwik models, processes and stores data.

 ### Log data: raw analytics data